 The gag rule is an attempt to take away women’s basic rights.
 Period.
 The Trump-Pence administration’s new rule would block patients from care at Planned Parenthood.
 It would also prohibit medical providers across the country from being able to refer their patients for safe, legal abortion.

 The Trump-Pence administration's gag rule would do three main things:

 Impose new rules designed to make it impossible for patients to get birth control or preventive care from reproductive health care providers like Planned Parenthood.

 Prevent health care providers across the country — including doctors, nurses, hospitals, and community health centers — from referring their patients for safe, legal abortion.

 Remove the guarantee that patients get full and accurate information about their health care from their doctor.

 In short, a gag rule would keep women from having full information about ALL of their options, and from getting the best health care possible.

 Everyone, regardless of their race, of their income, or where they live, deserves the best medical care and information available.
 Under this rule, they won’t get it.

 Why You Should Care

 The gag rule is an attack on Title X, the nation’s program for affordable birth control and reproductive care that four million people rely on.
-Title X ensures people have access to contraception and gives them more control over their lives, health, careers, and economic security — and a gag rule takes that care away.
+Of the four million people Title X serves, two-thirds live under the federal poverty level and nearly half lack insurance.
+Title X ensures that people with low incomes have access to contraception and gives them more control over their lives, health, careers, and economic security — and a gag rule takes that care away.